Rahul is an app enthusiast who loves scouring the web for alternatives to popular apps. Monopoly mustn't prevail!

 So if you are on the lookout for another similar platform where you can share awesome pictures with no judgments, take a look at a few social media apps like Instagram.
 Some of the apps on the list might not be as big as Instagram or Snapchat but they’re growing by leaps and bounds.

 Flickr has been in existence for a while now, almost as long as Instagram.
 Unlike Instagram, Flickr caters more towards professionals, which is the true merit of this app.
 With high definition pictures and amazing resolution, you can separate yourself from the amateur photographs.
 You can also interact with people who truly appreciate some good photography skills.
 Flickr also functions as a cloud storage app, letting you use any of the images posted here at a later date.

 Fewer people, less chaff, and more quality than quantity when it comes to engaging with people, Flickr has it all.
 The only drawback, if it can be called so, is its lack of popularity.
 Your posts won’t go as viral as on Instagram and the user engagement isn’t as dynamic.
-Also, hashtags hold lesser power here than its contemporary.
+Hashtags also hold lesser power here than its contemporary.